statewalker/statewalker-utils-dom/README.md

 ## `toDomNode(value, doc)`

-This method transforms the given value to a DOM node; if the given value is already a DOM node then it is returned "as is", without modifications.
-It is especially useful to render values on the DOM.
+This method transforms the given JavaScript value to a DOM node; text, numbers and boolean values are tranformed to Text instances; objects are serialized (with the JSON.stringify method) and also transformed to Text instances; DOM nodes are returned "as is", without modifications.

 Example:
 ```javascript